 Closed: Closed Christmas Eve, Christmas Day and Good Friday.

 Approx. visit duration: 60 to 120 120 minutes – 150 minutes approximately.

 Other Useful Information

-Paper guides available in English, Irish, Dutch, French and Spanish.
+Paper guides available in English, Irish.
 You can download copies of the guides and floor plans in all languages here.